 What is Myotherapy?

-Myotherapy is defined as: The assessment, treatment, correction and maintenance of muscular pain and dysfunction.
 Myotherapists use a range of different techniques to treat and reduce the pain caused by muscles throughout the body.
-By treating the muscular system we are able to reduce the amount of pain at both the direct sight of the injury and the pain referral around the body.
+By treating the muscular system, we are able to reduce the amount of pain at both the direct sight of the injury and the pain referral through-out the body.

 What conditions can Myotherapists treat?